cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 #.
 Go to https://remotedesktop.corp.google.com/access, you should see the GCP instance you just setup appear in the device list.
 Now you can click it to see the remote desktop.
 #.
 Once in the remote desktop, activate copy and paste by opening a terminal and running ``sudo apt-get install gnome-terminal``.
 Then right click to copy and paste.

 **Note:** for the RL training part of this lab, you will use the VS Code setup to edit the code, and then use the chrome remote desktop to run the command and visualize the policy.
+Remember to enter the necessary conda env with ``conda activate rlgpu`` before running any training code.

 Step 4.
 Stand High Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^